 If your child has been referred for a paediatric transfer in Norfolk, Suffolk or

-Cambridgeshire the PaNDR team will coordinate the transfer of your child between the referring hospital and receiving hospital.
-If the transfer takes place between the hours of 11:30 and 21:30 the PaNDR team will complete this transfer.
-Between 21:30 and 11:30 our colleagues from the Children's Acute Transport Service (CATS) will complete the transfer.
+Cambridgeshire the PaNDR team will coordinate and undertake the transfer of your child between the referring hospital and receiving hospital.
+PaNDR operates this service 24/7 365 days a year.
 For further information please see the FAQ section below.
 For information relating to referring hospitals and other destination hospitals please see our 'Hospitals We Cover' page.

 As your child is very sick they need to be observed closely, so they will have their own specially trained nurse.
 Your child will be allocated a consultant on admission who will remain your child’s consultant until they leave PICU/HDU.
 They will oversee the medical care for your child.
 Overall your child and family will be cared for by a multidisciplinary team which includes medical staff, psychologists, physiotherapists, dieticians, pharmacists, operating department practitioners and specialist nurses.
 All Staff will introduce themselves to you and you should feel comfortable with asking to see identification.